Bulgarien/.github/profile/README.md

 # Bulgarian Assistant
-Do you want to learn new bulgarian words or just play around?
+Looking to learn new Bulgarian words or just have some fun?
-Then this Bot is perfect for you!
+This bot is perfect for you!